DarkEyeDragon/ImageUtils/README.md

 #### Server configuration PHP

-**NOTE:** PLEASE for the love of your own sanity, USE VALIDATION or anyone could upload anything to your server **NOTE:** I will assume you have at least basic knowlege about PHP.
+**NOTE:** PLEASE for the love of god, USE VALIDATION or anyone could upload anything to your server **NOTE:** I will assume you have at least basic knowlege about PHP.
 This is a VERY basic example.
 With very little security to keep it fairly simple and straight forward. you can read https://security.stackexchange.com/questions/32852/risks-of-a-php-image-upload-form to find out more about security